studentpilotportal/Learn-Everything-Aviation/Aviation Weather Services/Preflight Weather Briefings.md

 <!--

 *************************************************
-Copyright © 2018 by Othneil I. Drew and Student Pilot Portal.
+Copyright © 2018 by Student Pilot Portal, LLC

 None of the material in this Work supersedes any documents, procedures, or regulations issued by the Federal Aviation